Greece Moments Greece Moments

 Episkopi Beach

-💡 Kythno’s book tip: The travel guide Cyclades from Michael Müller Verlag contains an extensive chapter about the island of Kythnos with further travel tips: View on Amazon*
+💡 Kythnos book tip: The Greek Islands travel guide from Lonely Planet contains an extensive chapter about the island of Kythnos with further travel tips: View on Amazon*

 Time out in Flampouria

-The west is largely deserted, only a few real villages have been able to establish themselves on the rugged coast.
-Nevertheless, adventurous roads lead down to numerous beaches, where there are often Greek summer houses.
-One of the most beautiful corners we have in Flampouria , a small coastal town located 11 km from Merichas.
+The west is largely deserted, with only a few real villages having established themselves along the rugged coast.
+Nevertheless, adventurous roads lead down to numerous beaches, where Greek summer houses are often found.
+One of the most beautiful spots is Flampouria, a small coastal village located 11 km from Merichas.

 Flampouria Insel Kythnos Panagia Flampouriani